Mindful Hiking: A Practical Trail Guide

 Five Mindful Hiking Facts Before You Start

-Before you start, know that mindful hiking is an attention practice first and a hiking style second.
+A common beginner mistake is trying to make the hike feel peaceful right away.
+Mindful hiking is an attention practice first and a hiking style second: you walk, notice, drift, and return.
 These five facts keep the practice simple, safe, and realistic.

 • Fact 1: Mindful hiking is intentional attention, not slow hiking for its own sake.
 You can walk at a normal safe pace and still notice each step.